samradhyadav/credit-risk-assessment/README.md

   Credit risk evaluation lies at the heart of banking and lending institutions.
 With the rise in peer-to-peer lending platforms like LendingClub, there's a massive volume of structured loan data available to analyze and improve loan decisioning systems.

 - 📈 **Data Science Meets Finance**:
-  This project was a perfect opportunity for me to apply **statistical analysis**, **feature engineering**, and **modeling** techniques to a domain that affects millions—finance and lending.
+  This project was a perfect opportunity to apply **statistical analysis**, **feature engineering**, and **modeling** techniques to a domain that affects millions—finance and lending.

 - 🔍 **Explainability and Insight**:
-  Unlike black-box models, I emphasized explainable patterns.
+  Unlike black-box models, this project emphasizes explainable patterns.
 Using probability distributions, bivariate plots, and box plots, I explored the **underlying reasons** behind loan defaults — not just predictions.

 - 🎓 **Learning Goals**:
     - Apply statistical thinking to real-world data
     - Visualize trends that affect loan outcomes
     - Understand which variables truly matter in predicting defaults
     - Practice end-to-end machine learning workflow in a business-critical domain

----

-This project isn’t just about building a model — it’s about uncovering **what the data says about risk**, and translating those insights into **actionable decisions** for safer lending practices.

 ---